-1. Make-up examinations:
+1. Make up examinations:

 Students are expected to write each test on the dates specified.
-There will be no makeup tests, except under extraordinary documented circumstances.
+There will be no make-up tests, except under extraordinary documented circumstances.
 Make-up examinations will consist largely of short answer/essay questions.
-If you miss a mandatory piece of course work with no official documentation, you will receive a grade of zero.
+If you miss a mandatory piece of course work with no documentation, you will receive a grade of zero.

-If you need to request a make-up exam, requests should be made in advance of the exam if at all possible.
-Students must contact the professor (cc'd to the TA) 24 hours in advance of a missed examination, and provide appropriate documentation to be permitted a make-up examination.
+Such requests should be made in advance of the exam if possible.
+Students must contact the professor (ccd to the TA) 24 hours in advance of a missed examination, and provide appropriate documentation to be permitted a make up examination.
 Pre-booked travel is not a reasonable excuse for missing an exam.